 Read the Menu

 Always read the menu before going to the dining centers.
 This will help you feel more confident knowing what is available.
 If you don’t see an item in the dining center that is listed on the menu, ask for it.
 While in the dining center, if you see an item that is not on the on-line menu, ask the staff what is in the item.
-Be sure to ask the full-time staff, those wearing the chef coats.

 Every dining center has vegan, vegetarian, and gluten free friendly foods.
 These foods are produced on separate equipment and are handled completely separate of the other foods in the dining centers to minimize cross-contact.
 Shaw Dining also serves kosher and halal meals.